rcardin/scalar-2025/deck.md

 ---

-# Wrap Std Library in the Effects
+# Access Std Library as an Effect

 We need now to wrap the standard library with the effects